emma-data-works/ds-class-intro/python_basics/class01/Anaconda_setup.md

 ```
 conda upgrade --all
-# this step taks forever, so if in hurry, do it later.
+# this step takes forever, so if in hurry, do it later.
 ```

 Answer `yes` when asked if you want to install the packages.
 The packages that come with the initial install tend to be out of date, so updating them now will prevent future errors from out of date software.